/*

 /**

-* Returns the value of this Short
+* Returns the value of this Short as a

-* double
+* double.

 */